leapdao/docs/docs/recipes/bridge.md

 ## Deposit

-Technically, deposit is done by locking root chain tokens in a Plasma Bridge contract.
+Technically, a deposit is done by locking root chain tokens in a Plasma Bridge contract.
 Once your tokens are in a Plasma Bridge, Leap Network node will create a Deposit transaction which will "mint" you a corresponding amount of the same tokens on plasma.

 To deposit tokens you need: